ReisBia/ImageJ-Scripts-for-IHC-Stained-Area-Quantification/README.md

 * [Download Step 2: Automated Thresholding and Measurement](Macros/Step%202_Automated_Thresholding_and_Measurement.ijm)

 > **Tip:** To download, right-click the link and select "Save link as...".

+## Citation
+If you use these scripts in your research, please cite this repository:

+  SANTOS, BR.
+(2026).
+ImageJ Scripts for IHC: Stained Area Quantification (Version 1.0.0).
+GitHub.
+URL: [https://github.com/ReisBia/ImageJ-Scripts-for-IHC-Stained-Area-Quantification]